-Throughout the DMV and beyond, shoppers who prefer healthy, humane and sustainable meat for themselves and their families routinely make disheartening compromises, or give up entirely, because it's too time-consuming, confusing or expensive to shop right.
+Throughout our region, shoppers who prefer healthy, ethically-produced meat for themselves and their families routinely make disheartening compromises, or give up entirely, because it's too time-consuming, confusing or expensive to shop right.

-But DC's near country is bountiful.
-Many of our local farmers have been raising animals "the right way" for years, producing meat that is as delicious as it is responsible.
+But the Capital Region's near country is bountiful.
+Many of our local farmers have been raising animals the right way for years, producing meat that is as delicious as it is responsible.
 And many local watermen ply their trade with a focus on landing species that are safely abundant, or even invasive and therefore detrimental to local ecosystems.

-I started Near Country Provisions to create a new bridge from farmers to families, and to make it easier for DMV residents to eat well and eat good by tapping into the local small farmer heritage.
+I started Near Country Provisions to create a new bridge from farmers to families, and to make it easier for my neighbors to eat well and eat good by tapping into the local small farmer heritage.

-The COVID-19 pandemic has been awful for everyone, and most of all for vulnerable populations from industrial meatpackers in the countryside to DC's communities of color.
+The COVID-19 pandemic has been awful for everyone, and most of all for vulnerable populations from industrial meatpackers in the countryside to our cities' communities of color.
 But when together we beat the virus, we may find that a silver lining of the experience has been that more of us have learned to make deliberate choices about how to source safe and ethical food, and that more locally-focused businesses have risen to the challenge of providing it.
 Here, we are certainly trying to live up to that aspiration.